mitre/tir-docs/TO-DO.md

+0. Fix the numbering on the Deployment Guide
 1. Finish Home Page
 2. Create page(s) for training videos so uses don't have to navigate away from the training docs
 3. Add reference links when referencing figures in the document